PA Horse Betting Sites and Apps

-Pennsylvania offers various options to witness and wager on live events, including horse racing.
+Pennsylvania offers various options to bet on horse racing.

 The Keystone State has six horse racing facilities: Three tracks devoted to harness racing and another three tracks that host thoroughbred racing.
 In recent years, the Pennsylvania Derby and Cotillion Stakes, held at Parx Casino and Racing during the third week in September, have become vital prep races for fillies as they make their way toward the Breeders’ Cup in November.